cloudFPGA/cFp_HelloKale/HOST/py/README.md

-HOST / py
+cFp_HelloKale / HOST / py
 ==========================
-**Python scripts for interacting with the role of the cFp_Monolithic project.**
+**Python scripts for interacting with the role of the cFp_HelloKale project.**

 ## ABOUT
-This directory contains a set of _Python_ scripts for a host CPU to interact with the role of the _cFp_Monolithic_ project.
+This directory contains a set of _Python_ scripts for a host CPU to interact with the role of the _cFp_HelloKale_ project.

 ## Environment requirements
 To ease the execution of the local python test scripts, we recommend _Python v3.6_ or higher, and the use of a virtual environment.

 ## Step-1: How to create a Virtual Environment
-This section is an extract from the [Python Packaging User Guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+This section is an extract from the [_Python Packaging User Guide_](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 It summarises the installation procedure of packages using `pip` and the creation of a virtual environment manager (venv) for Python 3.